WICG/view-transitions/README.md

 final frame for the transition asynchronously.

-Note that `documentTransition.start` must be called within a reasonable deadline after the promise resolves (currently 4 seconds).
+Note that `documentTransition.start` must be called within a reasonable deadline after the promise resolves (e.g. 4 seconds).
 Otherwise the browser resumes drawing without a transition.

 #### Supported Effects